 *****As of July 1, 2015, the Colorado Colorectal Screening

-Program will no longer be providing no-cost screening for the medically
+Program will no longer be providing no-cost screening and treatment for the medically

 underserved.
 If you have any questions, please contact the Program.******